 The drag system is another imperative consideration in considering the kind of spinning reel you are looking for.
 The reason this becomes a vital facet of selection is large because of the battle against bass fish.
 The role of the drag system is to apply counter pressure on the line once the fish is hooked to your line.
 The recommended drag power is 15 pounds, however, we also recommend having something much more than this number.

 The construction of the spool is the next crucial aspect of selection.
-The main ingredients to making a durable spool are either using aluminum, graphite, or carbon.
+The main ingredients for making a durable spool are either aluminum, graphite, or carbon.
 Aluminum has rigidity, and graphite is slightly on the lighter side.
 Another material — carbon has durability and weight on its side.